nicotsou/nicotsou.com/content/blog/tltr-typescript-destructuring/index.md

 ### Aliases

 Another cool feature is that we could rename the properties.
 This is needed in many cases.
 For example, you may have another variable in that scope which already uses that name `updates`.
-This conflict will reduce compiler errors in TypeScript, or it will silently fail in JavaScript.
+This conflict will produce compiler errors in TypeScript, or it will silently fail in JavaScript.

 Here’s how we can set a custom name, aka _alias_: